pilinux/App.Dev.Academy/Flutter.Apps/dice/README.md

 ### About the app

 This simple app rolls two dices.
-Tap one of the dice to roll.
+Tap one of the dices to roll.

 ![app-outlook][02]